ManavMehta-Official/TicTacToe-AI/README.md

 OPEN CHALLENGE: Try to defeat my AI, If you manage to do so, take a screenshot of it and tag me on my instagram: `@manavmehta.official`

-## Requirements❗️

-Python3, Python and Pygame.
-The following packages are required to be on your system in order to run this project.

-## How To Install❓

-Click on code on the home page of this project.
-Then click on Download zip.
-The project would now be downloaded on your system.

-## How To Use❓

-After downloading, open this project using your favourite text editor.
-(Recommended to use Visual Studio Code).
-Once open, open the file `runner.py` and run it.
-Now a pygame window would open and you can play with the AI!

 ## Source Code